• Skip to content

 Activities are the fun part of every event and provide things for guests to do.

-The more detail that is laid out ahead of time, the fewer “hiccups” there will be on the day of the event.
+The more details are laid out ahead of time, the fewer “hiccups” there will be on the event day.

 6. Food Planning

-The food is often the highlight of any event so taking the time to plan and prepare great food can help create a memorable experience for guests.
+Food is often the highlight of any event, so planning and preparing great food can help create a memorable experience for guests.

 So whether the event is catered or a group of church volunteers prepares the food – planning the details is important.

-The menu should support the theme and plan for adequate paper goods and tasty food is what ensures a great food experience!
+The menu should support the theme and plan for adequate paper goods and tasty food, ensuring a great food experience!

 7. Event Set-up and Tear-down

-When I attend big community fairs or art shows, I always think about the invisible army that provides electric power, sets up tents, tables, signage, trash cans, etc.
+When I attend big community fairs or art shows, I always think about the invisible army that provides electric power and sets up tents, tables, signage, trash cans, etc.

-And then the group that shows up after the fact, takes it all down and cleans up the mess.
+Then, the group that shows up after the fact takes it all down and cleans up the mess.

 This is potentially the most important job in facilitating a big event.